 Welcome to this week’s edition of The Friday Five!
 This is a feature that I post every Friday in which I give my thoughts on a topic that’s related to basketball video games, the real NBA or another area of interest to our community, either as a list of five items or in the form of a Top 5 countdown.

 In this week’s Friday Five, I’m taking a look at some buzzwords that have entered common usage within the basketball gaming community.
 My feeling is that these words do nothing for our credibility as gamers and consumers, and only serve to stifle our ability to properly evaluate basketball games.
 These words are ill-defined and overused, to the point where they fail to be constructive, or in some cases, accurate.
-So obfuscating are they that they’re as good as the snippets in newspapers where you’d have to unscramble words.

 I’d like to clarify that I’m not writing this article in an attempt to suck up to any video game developers, or indiscriminately dismiss criticism of the games themselves.
 That doesn’t do us any favours as consumers.
 However, I also believe that as a community, we should pride ourselves on having expert knowledge of basketball games, as well as the ability to properly critique and provide constructive feedback on them.
 To that end, here are five buzzwords that I think we need to retire, or at the very least, restrict our usage of.